haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Very rare
 Legendary
 Legendary
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 211

 Berserker Axe
 Weapon (any axe), rare (requires attunement)
 You gain a +1 bonus to attack and damage rolls made with this magic weapon.
 In addition, while you are attuned to this weapon, your hit point maximum increases by 1 for each level you have attained.